hannesrosenbusch/my-site/assets/posts/Write a short blog post about....md

 ---
-"Write a short blog post about... "
+Write a short blog post about...
 ---

 <i> Can you write a ~300 word blog post about how people are slightly too excited about large language models? </i>